 Sophio Bazadze graduated from Ivane Javakhishvili Tbilisi State University with honors in the Faculty of Western European Languages and Literature, specializing in English Language and Literature.
 In 2009, she defended her doctoral dissertation: “English Pre-Raphaelites and Algernon Charles Swinburne.”

 In the following years, Sophio Bazadze taught classes at the Georgian Institute of Public Affairs (GIPA).
-Since 2012, she is also an Associate Professor at Caucasus University.
+Since 2012, she has also been an Associate Professor at Caucasus University.

 In 2007, Sophia Bazadze started working as an English teacher at the European School and became the head of the English language department.
-Later on, she served as an MYP Coordinator of International Baccalaureate.
+She went on to serve as an MYP Coordinator of International Baccalaureate.

-Sophio Bazadze is has served as a Director of the European School since 2017.
+Sophio Bazadze has served as the Director of the European School since 2017.

-From 2010-2011, she participated in CELTA (Certificate in Teaching English to Speakers of Other Languages) programme in the UK (New College Nottingham).
-In addition, she annually takes part in various international conferences (in the USA, Poland, Indonesia, Turkey, etc.), supervises and reviews Bachelor’s and Master’s theses and dissertations.
+From 2010-2011, she participated in a CELTA (Certificate in Teaching English to Speakers of Other Languages) programme in the UK (New College Nottingham).
+In addition, she annually takes part in various international conferences (in the USA, Poland, Indonesia, Turkey, etc.) and supervises and reviews Bachelor’s and Master’s theses and dissertations.